ViralTexts/vrt-clusters/clusters/East_St._Louis_-_The_Appeal_July_21,_1917.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+e for Damages.
+disastrous and disgraceful outbreak StTaulTsoTTs notsurpVsnglha
-neration interest ran high when the MIMS
+the state has known for a generation interest ran high when the MIMS
 perhaps the worst it has ever known, ment was announced and tht kePn fn&quot;
 That it should come during the heat terest continued until the cllmfnation
 of a foreign war and on the eve of at Pilgrim Church Saturdav PIES?